clemsonacm/hackpack/README.md

 issues and CC one of the admins.

 #### Writing Documentation
-For each item in the Hackpack, please include the following in clearly deliniated subsections:
+For each item in the Hackpack, please include the following in clearly delineated subsections:

 1. Name and Brief Description of the topic
 2. Data structures should have a "Reference" section with a code sample only commonly used functions
 3. A list of possible uses and applications
-4. A possible contest problem
+4. 2-3 possible contest problems preferably of varying difficulty
-5. Sample code that answers the contest problem
+5. Sample code that answers the one of the contest problems
 6. References using BibTeX where applicable
 7. Should be "compiled" properly by pdflatex and the make